 BARCELONA | April 17-18

-Join the Houdini community at OFFF Barcelona 2026 to connect with motion design artists who are pushing the boundaries of creative work.
-Spend the day immersed in HIVE presentations and an IGNITE workshop – designed to give you new ideas, fresh techniques, and a deeper look into how artists are using Houdini in their creative process.
+The Houdini community came together at OFFF Barcelona 2026 to connect with motion design artists pushing the boundaries of creative work.
+Attendees spent the day immersed in HIVE presentations and an IGNITE workshop – designed to spark new ideas, introduce fresh techniques, and offer a deeper look into how artists are using Houdini in their creative process.

-You’ll be part of a global gathering of creatives across design, motion, sound, and technology – an opportunity to learn from others, share perspectives, and get inspired by the work shaping the future of visual storytelling.
-Whether you’re refining your craft or just starting your Houdini journey, you’ll walk away with new insights and meaningful connections.
+Participants were part of a global gathering of creatives across design, motion, sound, and technology – an opportunity to learn from others, share perspectives, and draw inspiration from work shaping the future of visual storytelling.
+Whether refining their craft or just starting their Houdini journey, attendees walked away with new insights and meaningful connections.

 Houdini IGNITE WORKSHOP